mmolinarijr/attik-c/README.md

 # Starting in beta version 0.10

+Version note:

-Version note: all major version are pulled in multiple of 10,eg: First: 0.10, second: 0.20
+ * major versions are pulled in multiple of 10,eg: First: 0.10, second: 0.20;
+ * minor versions can be tagged in between major versions, but they are not necessary, eg?
+0.11, 0.12.